dongli/obsolete-packman/README.md

 - Fortran compiler messes up package versions.

 With all these pains in my ass, I decided to create a tool `packman`.
-The final goal is no matter how messy ther server is, we could use packman to setup the necessary development environment.
+The final goal is no matter how messy the server is (we do not give a shit!), we could use packman to setup the necessary development environment.
 So we can focus on our real problems, not install the packages over and over again!

 Usage
 =====